HubSpot Merge Duplicates Module Overview

 Parent Company Retention: During the merge, if a duplicate company has a parent company and the master company does not, Insycle keeps the parent company from the most recently modified duplicate that has one and applies the Parent label.

 Customizing Parent Company Selection: To control which parent company value is retained, configure the Parent Company field in Step 3 on the Fields tab.
-You can choose to keep the master's value even if empty, select from a record that has a parent company, or base the selection on other field criteria.
+You can choose to keep the master's value even if it's empty, select from a record with a parent company, or base the selection on other field criteria.

 merge-duplicates-hubspot-companies-step-3-fields-tab-parent-company-646w.png